bubbletroubles/PowerStig/GettingRuleHelp.md

 # STIG Rule Help

-Each rule type is accessed in a standarized way through the STIG classes.
+Each rule type is accessed in a standardized way through the STIG classes.
-All of the supporting classes abstract away the underliying data structure.
+All of the supporting classes abstract away the underlying data structure.
 This allows us to make changes without impacting your existing configurations.
 The Rule base class provides all of the functionality for things like org settings, exceptions and skipped rules.
-The new STIG class design allows us to provide context to rules and provide a much better help expereince going forward.
+The new STIG class design allows us to provide context to rules and provide a much better help experience going forward.

 For example, if you run the following snip you will get a list of Windows Server STIG's (trimmed for brevity)